Table of Contents

 The new ones were Thailand, Malaysia, Singapore, Indonesia, Fiji, New Zealand, Japan and the Philippines, and the return ones were Australia and China.

 I also made a pivotal decision in 2016: to keep travelling.
 The reason I’m writing a year in review is that I now hope there will be more to come.
-When I set off on my year abroad in August 2015, it was just supposed to be that – a year away.
-I never really planned what I’d do on return but I assumed I’d go back to work and reality.
-In a way I have – but only temporarily as I plan my 2017 adventures.
+When I set off on my year abroad in August 2015, it was supposed to be just that: a year away.
+I never planned what I’d do on return but I assumed I’d return to work and reality.
+In a way I have, but only temporarily as I plan my 2017 adventures.

 Thailand (January)

-I saw in 2016 covered in fluorescent paint in a beach bar on Koh Lanta island.
-I was with great friends I’d met the month before on a Busabout tour of Cambodia who’d invited me to spend Christmas and New Year’s Eves with them.
-Koh Lanta was incredible – it’s the relaxing antidote to the crazy party islands that surround it (apart from on New Years when partying is on the agenda everywhere).
+I saw in 2016 covered in fluorescent paint in a beach bar on Koh Lanta Island.
+I was with friends I’d met the month before on a Busabout tour of Cambodia who’d invited me to spend Christmas and New Year’s Eve with them.
+Koh Lanta was the relaxing antidote to the crazy party islands surrounding it (apart from on New Year’s when partying is on the agenda everywhere).

 Mid-month, I met my friend Allanah in Bangkok and we travelled together until April.
 We hit up six countries together before she flew home!

-After countries like India and Myanmar, I wondered if I’d find Thailand underwhelming and over touristy.
-There is a lot of that (and I’m under no illusion that I’m very much a tourist) but I enjoyed the trip a lot.
+After countries like India and Myanmar, I wondered if I’d find Thailand underwhelming and over-touristy.
+There is a lot of that (and I’m under no illusion that I’m a tourist) but I enjoyed the trip a lot.
 We made just the essential stops: Bangkok, Chiang Mai, Pai and the islands.
 If I return (which I’m sure I will), I’ll explore more.

 Malaysia (February)